I have a question regarding…

 Aside from the Libraries, are there other places to study on campus that have computers I can use?

 Yes!
-The Academic Technology Labs on campus will be open in the Fall.
-Please see their hours here: https://labs.at.ufl.edu/about-at-labs/lab-hours/.
+The Academic Technology Labs on campus are open – please see their hours here: https://labs.at.ufl.edu/about-at-labs/lab-hours/.
 The AT Labs operates Windows and Mac computers that are available to University of Florida students, faculty and staff.
 The Lab also provides printing services.

-Please see their Fall 2020 Information page for additional details regarding their occupancy and policies this semester: https://labs.at.ufl.edu/fall-2020/.
+Please see their Covid Guide for additional details regarding their occupancy and policies this semester: https://labs.at.ufl.edu/covid-guide/.